 Why Read This? : We look at how marketing technology has grown in the last 10 years.
 Learn how martech creates new opportunities for marketing, but also presents many challenges.
 Read this to learn about the 3 biggest martech challenges and how to overcome them.

 Ten years is a long time in marketing.

-Ask 2011 marketers about technology, and they’d talk about forgotten passwords and printer connection problems.
-At best, they might be getting excited about the soon-to-launch iPhone 4S, with its 4.5 inch screen and some weird new feature Apple was calling Siri.
+For 2011 marketers, technology meant forgotten passwords and printer connection problems.
+At best, they might be getting excited about the soon-to-launch iPhone 4S, with its 4.5 inch screen and some weird new feature called Siri.

 The Martech Index - 7,000+ suppliers

 But lurking in the fringes of the marketing world, technology was starting to make its presence felt.

 In 2011 Martech influencer Scott Brinker started posting an annual index of martech suppliers.
 That first index had 150 suppliers.
 Ten years later, it now has over 7,000 suppliers.

 The latest index groups these suppliers into 39 different technology groups.
 That’s 39 potential ways to boost your marketing with technology.

 And here’s where the martech challenges start.
 Because, how do you know which of the 39 technologies you need?
 Particularly if you think technology is still just passwords and printers.